 The Cheese-Making Duo

-A few blocks north of Route 66 in Tucumcari, N.M., stands one of the largest feta producers in the Southwest.
+A few blocks north of Route 66 in Tucumcari, N.M., stands one of the largest feta producers in the Southwest with rich history.
 Tucumcari Mountain Cheese Factory.

 Chuck Krause, co-owner & plant manager, came to Tucumcari from Wisconsin.
 He was looking to start a cheese plant after hearing about dairy farms expanding in the area.
 Krause is a fourth-generation cheese-maker who learned cheese-making from his father.
 His father owned a plant near Green Bay, WI that produced top-of-the-line cheddar for Kraft.
 His dad sold his plant in 1988, and Chuck ended up working for the buyer.
 While employed there he was responsible for launching cheese plants throughout California.